UP Health System - Marquette Heart Institute

 Heartline phone number

-The Marquette General Heart Institute's interventional and surgical cardiac program is staffed by board certified or board eligible cardiologists and cardiovascular physicians.
+The UP Health System - Marquette Heart Institute's interventional and surgical cardiac program is staffed by board certified or board eligible cardiologists and cardiovascular physicians.
 The program includes the only pediatric cardiologist, cardiac electrophysiologists and nuclear cardiologists in the U.P., as well as a full range of services from prevention to rehabilitation.

 |Symptoms of a heart attack |